frublox/aichanbot/README.md

 # AiChanBot

-A simple Twitch bot that implements a couple of commands (for the moment).
+A simple Twitch bot that implements a small set of commands, and supports dynamically adding/removing commands during runtime.

 To do:
+- Rate-limiting
-- Add command cooldowns
+- Command cooldowns
+- Web interface
+- Song requests